smjonas/snippet-converter.nvim/doc/documentation.md

 For a list of available source formats, see [Supported snippet formats](#supported-snippet-formats).
 The paths can either be absolute paths or relative paths to folders or files in your Neovim runtimepath.
 For the latter, prefix the path with `./`.

 All snippet files that match any of the given paths will be parsed and converted to the specified output formats.
 However, a path that also matches any output path of the same template will be ignored!
 This is to avoid reconverting snippets that have already been converted in a previous run.

+If the source format is "yasnippet", directories will be searched recursively due to the special directory structure expected by YASnippet.

 ---